Illustration of Kes Otter Lieffe, author of utopian trans speculative fiction novels and Queer Ecology writer.

 Hello!
 I’m Kes Otter Lieffe

-I’m an ecologist and organiser and have been involved in grassroots community struggles for over twenty years.
-My work focuses on mutual aid and the intersections of class, queerness, disability justice and environmental defence.
+I’m a writer and ecologist involved in grassroots community struggles for over twenty-five years.
+My work focuses on mutual aid, nature connection and the intersections of class, queerness, disability justice and environmental defence.

 Speculative Fiction